 Cash payment cannot be proved if the same is not settled after taking proper shreds of evidence into account.
 Hence a petty cash voucher format shall be created to put evidence in the process and shall be signed by the receiver of cash at the time of payment.
 A specimen of the voucher is as below;

 A specimen of the petty cash format is below –

-The above voucher contains the name of the voucher preparer, authorizer and receiver as all the three are important for the evidence of payment.
+The above voucher contains the name of the voucher preparer, authorizer, and receiver as all the three are essential for the evidence of payment.

 How to do Petty Cash Accounting?

 Petty cash fund is created by cash withdrawing from the bank and handing over to the person who maintains a fund.
 In a smaller organization, the amount received from the debtor (in cash) shall also part of a cash

 #2 – Disbursement

 Each disbursement is not recorded via journal entry as there may be much small amount disbursement for tiny expenditures (i.e., buying a postage stamp), instead of journal entry passed at the end of the day or after a particular period for the total amount disbursed.

 Payment – Total Disbursement (expenditures head wise)A/c Dr. xxx

 Narrations shall contain the total cash payment break up.